Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 In a rare nationally televised Oval Office address on October 20, Biden once again expressed America’s steadfast support for Israel in its war with Hamas and announced he would ask Congress to approve a security package that will “sharpen Israel’s qualitative military edge.”
 He also reiterated his admonition for Israel to “operate by the laws of war.”

-The aid package totaling $14.3 billion will be held up until Republicans in Congress stop their infighting and elect a new Speaker of the House.
-In the meantime, the United States is sending two Iron Dome batteries it had purchased to Israel.
+The $14.3 billion aid package was delayed until Republicans in Congress stopped their infighting and elected a new Speaker of the House.
+In the meantime, the United States sent two Iron Dome batteries it had purchased to Israel.
 Haaretz also reported that U.S. transport aircraft have landed in Israel carrying additional military supplies, including advanced ammunition.
-Israel also purchased and received armored vehicles, including ambulances, jeeps, and engineering equipment.
+Israel has also bought and received armored vehicles, including ambulances, jeeps, and engineering equipment.

 On October 22, the leaders of the U.S., Canada, France, Germany, Italy, and the UK issued a joint statement supporting Israel and expressing concern for civilians and hostages.